chcg/AnalysePlugin/readme.txt

 For generating the dll file I use a  msdev compiler.
 If you like to port it to other OSs just let me know your changes and I'll incorporate it.

-Unfortunately based on timing I quit support for Win 2K.
-If you still need this please send a feature request to projets page.

 The project site is:
 http://analyseplugin.sourceforge.net/